PearCoding/Ignis/README.md

 This is useful to ease the transfer from Radiance to our raytracer, but you can disable them by setting the CMake option `IG_WITH_TOOLS` to Off.

-Actually, the tool might even convert to any format the OpenImageIO framework supports...
+Actually, the tool might convert from any format the OpenImageIO framework supports to the second format...

 ## How to use `igview`

-The Ignis Rodent client has an optional UI and multiple ways to interact with the scene:
+The Ignis client has an optional UI and multiple ways to interact with the scene:

  - `1..9` number keys to switch between views.
  - `1..9` and `Strg/Ctrl` to save the current view on that slot.